Misieeeek/Algorithm_Visualizer/README.md

 # Algorithm Visualizer

-## A desktop application made in C++ using the SFML library, created to visualise algorithms
+## A desktop application made in C++ using the SFML library, created to visualize algorithms

-This project is mainly used to visualise algorithms, but an additional benefit is learning.
+This project is mainly used to visualize algorithms, but an additional benefit is learning.
 That is, understanding how a particular algorithm works.
 The project is mainly based on the literature ‘Introduction to Algorithms’ by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein.
 I have divided the algorithms into 7 groups:

 - Sorting algorithms